iCliniq Logo

 What Are the Types of Melasma?

-Based on Wood’s lamp examination of skin, melasma can be divided into:
+Based on Wood’s lamp examination of the skin, melasma can be divided into:

-• Epidermal: in this type melanin (pigment which synthesizes melanocytes responsible for the pigmentation of skin) deposition mainly occurs in the basal or suprabasal layer of the epidermis.
+Epidermal: In this type, melanin (the pigment that synthesizes melanocytes responsible for the pigmentation of the skin) deposition mainly occurs in the basal or suprabasal layer of the epidermis.

-• Mixed: melanin is found in both epidermis and dermis.
+Mixed: Melanin is found in both the epidermis and dermis.

-• The individual should try to avoid sun exposure as much as possible and follow certain sun-protection measures like avoiding the midday sun (especially between 10 AM to 4 PM), seeking shade whenever possible, and wearing a broad-brimmed hat whenever out in the sun.
+• The individual should avoid sun exposure as much as possible and follow certain sun-protection measures like avoiding the midday sun (especially between 10 AM and 4 PM), seeking shade whenever possible, and wearing a broad-brimmed hat whenever out in the sun.

 • Treatment of melasma during pregnancy or breastfeeding is not advisable.

-• Sunscreen, usually broad spectrum with an SPF of more than 30, noncomedogenic, oil-free base should be preferred and should be applied 30 minutes before going out in the sun and repeated every fourth-hourly to obtain its full efficacy.
+• Sunscreen, usually broad spectrum with an SPF of more than 30, noncomedogenic, oil-free base should be preferred.
+It should be applied 30 minutes before going out in the sun and repeated every fourth hour for its full efficacy.

-• Topical Hydroquinone cream 2 % should be used during night hours.
+• Topical Hydroquinone cream 2 % should be used during the night.
 This is suitable for superficial or epidermal melasma.

-• A combination of Hydroquinone cream 2 % and Tretinoin/ Isotretinoin 0.025 % and Hydrocortisone cream 0.05 % (Kligman’s regime) is better for deeper or dermal melasma.
+• A combination of Hydroquinone cream 2 % Tretinoin/ Isotretinoin 0.025 %, and Hydrocortisone cream 0.05 % (Kligman’s regime) is better for deeper or dermal melasma.

 • Topical Azelaic acid, either alone or in combination with Isotretinoin can be used.